nihaal7/FloridaHurricaneTracker/README.md

 python app.py
 ```

-#Features

-Features
+## Features

-Data Parsing: Efficiently parses HURDAT2 dataset to extract relevant information about each storm.
+**Data Parsing:** Efficiently parses HURDAT2 dataset to extract relevant information about each storm.

-Filtering: Identifies storms classified as hurricanes and filters them based on the year of occurrence.
+**Filtering:** Identifies storms classified as hurricanes and filters them based on the year of occurrence.

-Landfall Detection: Employs both point and line methods to accurately determine if a hurricane has made landfall in Florida.
+**Landfall Detection:** Employs both point and line methods to accurately determine if a hurricane has made landfall in Florida.

-Max Wind Speed Calculation: Determines the maximum wind speed for each hurricane to assess its intensity.
+**Max Wind Speed Calculation:** Determines the maximum wind speed for each hurricane to assess its intensity.

-Output Generation: Generates a comprehensive report listing the name, date of landfall, and maximum wind speed for each identified hurricane.
+**Output Generation:** Generates a comprehensive report listing the name, date of landfall, and maximum wind speed for each identified hurricane.

+**Storm Path Visualization:** Provides graphical representation of each hurricane's path, allowing for easy visualization of its trajectory and landfall.

-GUI: Features a user-friendly graphical interface for easy interaction and visualization of results.
+**GUI:** Features a user-friendly graphical interface for easy interaction and visualization of results.

+## Usage

+The project is designed to be accessible and easy to use.
+Users can input parameters, run the analysis, and view the results through the GUI.
+The interface allows for the selection of datasets, specification of year range, and choice of landfall detection method.

+## Contact
+For any questions or suggestions, please contact Nihaal Subhash at nihaal.subhash@gmail.com.